-We then re-focussed efforts onto the main website, which we’re delighted to have launched this week.
-It has strengthened Oxfam’s digital presence, giving them the capability to be nimble in a changing world, and ultimately to empower their supporters on an individual level to beat poverty now and forever.
+We then re-focussed efforts onto the main website, which has strengthened Oxfam’s digital presence, giving them the capability to be nimble in a changing world, and ultimately to empower their supporters on an individual level to beat poverty now and forever.

 Working with Torchbox for the last year has been genuinely transformative.
 Such enthusiastic, committed and happy people, Torchbox have been an absolute pleasure to work with.Theo Ratcliff, Website Manager, Oxfam GB

 Having established that our "North Star Metric" of success would be increased donations, we are overjoyed that Oxfam are now seeing a 10% uplift in the donation conversion rate and a 16% uplift in donations overall.

 Since launch we are continuing our collaboration with Oxfam and have moved into a cycle of ongoing enhancement, using data and feedback to shape the backlog priorities and we are excited to be supporting Oxfam in starting to bring their Wagtail development in house.